-- Solvents and hazardous chemicals will be stored in accordance with our Health and Safety policy, which refers to COSHH Guidelines.
-The person responsible for overseeing this policy is the Business Manager/Deputy Head Teacher - If a substance is found at Granta School it will initially be reported to Head Teacher who will deal with it appropriately, seeking advice if necessary.
+- All records will be shared in accordance with GDPR and wider safeguarding duties. - Solvents and hazardous chemicals will be stored in accordance with our Health and Safety policy, which refers to COSHH Guidelines.
+The person responsible for overseeing this policy is the Business Manager/Deputy Head Teacher - If a substance is found at Granta School it will initially be reported to Head Teacher (or most senior member of staff if the head teacher is not available) who will deal with it appropriately, seeking advice if necessary.
 This record will then be shared with the PSHE leaders.
-We will refer to 'Supporting the Cambridgeshire Community Drug Policy' Document B6 or B7 - In a situation where a child is involved in unauthorised drug use on school premises, the Head Teacher will normally inform the child's parents. - If the Head Teacher believes an offence has been committed by staff or pupils, he or she will consider informing the police.
-He/she will refer to 'Supporting the Cambridgeshire Community Drug Policy' Document B8.
-We may contact our Community Beat
+We will refer to 'Supporting the Cambridgeshire Community Drug Policy' Document B6 or B7